steadycalls/discord-backup/scripts/a2p-scraper/README.md

 ## Security Notes

+- **API Key Authentication**: All uploads to Logic Inbound Systems Manager require a valid API key in the `X-API-Key` header.
+The default key is `a2p_6df5c666c1adff802b4aaec5b1d79144c070d06cc952e6aeb06d675acdfd958d`.
+To change it, update the `A2P_API_KEY` environment variable in your deployment settings.
-- **Credentials**: Your GHL password is stored in `config.json` in plain text.
+- **Credentials**: Your GHL password and API key are stored in `config.json`.
 Ensure this file is protected with appropriate Windows file permissions.
 - **Network**: The scraper communicates with GoHighLevel and your Logic Inbound Systems Manager.
 Ensure your firewall allows these connections.
 - **Task Scheduler**: The scheduled task runs with your user account privileges.
 Do not run as a more privileged account unless necessary.